 Near Carroll in Coos County, New Hampshire — The American Northeast (New England)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Mount Washington Hotel / Bretton Woods Monetary Conference (approx. 0.8 miles away); Zealand and James Everell Henry (approx. 2.1 miles away); Crawford House (approx. 3.9 miles away); Crawford Depot Mount Washington Cog Railway (approx. 5.2 miles away); Site of the Willey House (approx. 6.3 miles away); Cherry Mountain Slide (approx. 6.9 miles away); Mount Washington Summit (approx. 7.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Crawford House (within shouting distance of this marker); Site of the Willey House Mount Washington Hotel / Bretton Woods Monetary Conference (approx. 3.1 miles away); The Crawford Family (approx. 3.9 miles away); Mount Washington Cog Railway (approx. 4½ miles away); Frankenstein Trestle (approx. 4.9 miles away); Zealand and James Everell Henry (approx. 5½ miles away); Mount Washington Summit (approx. 6½ miles away).
 Touch for a list and map of all markers in Carroll.

 Credits.
-This page was last revised on April 15, 2018.
-This page originally submitted on July 7, 2011, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 1,087 times since then and 31 times this year.
-Photos: 1, 2, 3. submitted on July 7, 2011, by Kevin Craft of Bedford, Quebec. • Bernard Fisher was the editor who published this page.
+This page was last revised on April 23, 2018.
+This page originally submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 33 times since then.
+Photos: 1, 2, 3, 4, 5, 6. submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.